GenericMappingTools/gmt/doc/rst/source/grdview.rst

     *relief_file*.
 [Default is *relief_file*].
 Note that **-Jz** and **-N** always refers to the *relief_file*.
-The *drapefile* only provides the information pertaining to colors, which is looked-up via the cpt file (see **-C**).
+The *drapefile* only provides the information pertaining to colors, which is looked-up via the CPT file (see **-C**).
 Alternatively, give three grid files separated by commas.
-These files must contain the red, green, and blue colors directly (in 0-255 range) and no cpt file is needed.
+These files must contain the red, green, and blue colors directly (in 0-255 range) and no CPT file is needed.
 The *drapefile* may be of higher resolution than the *relief_file*.

 .. _-I: